 - 1% back on all other purchases

 The Apple Card integrates seamlessly with other Apple products like the digital Wallet app and Apple Pay, enabling you to make contactless purchases with your iPhone.
-If said purchases include an Apple computer or Macbook, you can even pay for them using an interest-free monthly installments plan over 6–24 months.
+If said purchases include an Apple computer or MacBook, you can even pay for them using an interest-free monthly installment plan over 6–24 months.

 Low-tech customers will appreciate the option to carry a premium, laser-etched titanium metal physical credit card in their wallets.
 Meanwhile, techies can manage their spending, rewards, payments, and savings through the Financial Health app, which includes family spending controls and credit-building tools for young users over 18.